patrickbucher/js-ts-ng/diary.md

+# Day 8 (We, 2025-10-08)

+I worked through the first half of the chapter on regular expressions; that's all for today.

 # Day 7 (Tu, 2025-10-07)

 I read chapter 7 on Bugs and Errors, for which I took very few notes.
 I'd like to re-implement _Spot_ in JavaScript now.